autonomio/astetik/README.md

 ## TODO

-1) transform all the plot codes to be template driven
+FEATURES:
+- add limiter to all relevant plots
+- add scaler to all relevant plots
+- add outlier removal to all plots

+USABILITY:
-2) add sample data to all functions
+- add sample data to all plots

-3) add an example plot for all functions
+- add sample plot resulting from the data

-4) unify the docstrings for common parameters
+- unify docstrings

-5) unify the parameters to the extent possible
+- unify parameters

-6) test title and subtitle for all plots
+OTHER:

-7) unify the color picker
+- unify the color pickers

-8) add data scaler function (to do it before plot creation)

-9) TEST TEST TEST ...
-AND STILL A LITTLE TEST

-10) push the new version to pypi

-9) outliers
+- add saving figure to all